Dorset, Ohio: Historical photos

 Class photo in front of the school in Dorset.

-This store appears to be the same as another photo that I have posted, only difference being the addition of a gas station.
+This store appears to be the same as another photo, the only difference being the addition of a gas station.

-Appears to have been one of the many stores in Dorset, I am unsure of the location.
+This appears to have been one of the many stores in Dorset; the exact location is unknown.

-Looking North on State Route 193, second house on the left appears to be roughly where the Township garage is now located.
+Looking north on State Route 193; the second house on the left appears to be roughly where the Township garage is now located.